Belfast City Hall: Interior

-The interior has a number of notable features including the Porte-Cochère and Grand Entrance, the Grand Staircase, the Reception Room and the Banqueting Hall.
-The roof above the Banqueting Hall was destroyed during the Belfast blitz on the night of 4/5 May 1941 and had to be rebuilt.
+The interior has a number of notable features including the Porte-Cochère and Grand Entrance, the Grand Staircase, the Reception Room, Banqueting Hall and the Great Hall.
+The roof above the Great Hall was destroyed during the Belfast blitz on the night of 4/5 May 1941 and had to be rebuilt.

 Carrara, Pavonazzo and Brescia marbles are used extensively throughout the building as are stained glass windows featuring among others the Belfast coat of arms, portraits of Queen Victoria and William III and shields of the provinces of Ireland.
 There is also a stained glass window commemorating the 36th (Ulster) Division.